QuadSpinner/Gaea-Docs/source/Guide/1-Create/Your-First-Terrain.md

 `// TODO: Image`

 The *Export* phase is the easiest.
-You take the last node in your graph and mark to save, then build it using the @build-manager.
+You take the last node in your graph, mark to save, then build it using the @build-manager.

 `// TODO: Image`